 How Is CBT Being Applied?

-Although it was originally intended as talk therapy for depression, CBT is now widely applied in other situations.
+Although it was originally intended as talk therapy for depression, Cognitive Behavioral Therapy is now widely applied in other situations.
 For example, it is increasingly common for studies looking at CBT to examine CBT delivered in an online setting rather than an in-person setting (Noguchi et al., 2017, Spence et al., 2017, Vigerland et al., 2017).
 CBT can also be administered through telephone interactions (Sockalingam et al., 2017), showing the diverse delivery methods CBT has been applied to beyond the originally-intended in-person therapy session.

 Aside from being applied in different settings than it was initially developed for, CBT is also being applied to all sorts of disorders beyond the original target of treatment, which was depression.
 One recent pilot study looked at using CBT either pre- or post-bariatric surgery to control eating pathology and general well-being (Sockalingam et al., 2017).